How illness can affect children with diabetes

 - if your child or teen is using an insulin pump and ketones are 1.0mmol/L or above, give the correction dose x 1.5 - give this using a pen device or syringe (not the pump) - after this, change the insulin pump site, line and cartridge

-What should my sick day management kit contain?
+Sick day management kit

 It is important to have supplies at home to help you manage your child when they become unwell.
 Check it every 6 months to make sure items are not expired and you have these things available: